|Guide||♦||44 Triplogs||Active Topic|

 From here up, the fire road was used as part of the fire line to stop the westward spread of the 2004 Nuttall Fire.
 There are some burned patches of trees along the right side of the road, but it isn't a depressing scene of total devastation.
-There is still a lot of greenery and healthy trees to delight mountain lovers.
-Plus, summer time adds many wild flowers to this hike.
+There are still a lot of greenery and healthy trees to delight mountain lovers.
+Plus, summertime adds many wildflowers to this hike.

-Be sure to turn around and head back at this point, and enjoy the views from the roof of southern Arizona on the way down!
+Be sure to turn around and head back at this point.
+Enjoy the views from the roof of southern Arizona on the way down!